Papyrus (typeface): History and overview

-Variants

-An alternative font published by Elsner+Flake is Papyrus EF Alternatives (or Papyrus EF Regular), providing a slight variation to Costello's font.
-Its differences include a shorter, sharper capital P, a capital E with a top bar longer than the middle bar, and a swash A.

 Availability

-Papyrus has been included in many Microsoft programs for Windows. macOS includes Papyrus font as part of its basic installation (starting with version 10.3 Panther, released in 2003).
+Papyrus has been included in many Microsoft programs for Windows, including Microsoft Office. macOS includes Papyrus font as part of its basic installation (starting with version 10.3 Panther, released in 2003).

 Reception and use in popular culture

 Over the years, Papyrus has gained infamy for its omnipresence in graphic design, usually in situations for which it was not intended.
-The criticism towards the typeface is very similar to that of Comic Sans.
-In 2008, a website named "Papyrus Watch" was created for documenting the font's ubiquity and misusage.
+The criticism towards the typeface is similar to that of Comic Sans.
+In 2008, a website named "Papyrus Watch" was created for documenting the typeface's ubiquity and misusage.

-Papyrus has been used in numerous TV show opening credits such as Medium (2005–2011) and Eureka!
-(2006–2012).
+In the webcomic XKCD a character annoys a "typography geek" by giving her a birthday card printed in Papyrus.

-In James Cameron's movie Avatar, the typeface is used in the title and subtitles.
-Its use in the film was highlighted in a Saturday Night Live sketch featuring Ryan Gosling, which also mentioned that the font is widely used for Shakira merchandise, hookah bars, and off-brand tea companies.
+In the movie Avatar, standard Papyrus is used in the subtitles, and a modified version is used for the film's title.
+Its use in the film was highlighted in a 2017 Saturday Night Live sketch titled "Papyrus," featuring Ryan Gosling, which also claimed that it was widely used for Shakira merchandise, hookah bars, and off-brand tea companies.
 Jon Landau, the producer of both Avatar films, claims that the sketch helped to keep Avatar relevant during production of the second film.
-In preparation for the expansion of the Avatar franchise, Avatar: The Way of Water saw the film series change to a proprietary font called Toruk; however, Papyrus is still used for subtitles.
+In preparation for the expansion of the Avatar franchise, Avatar: The Way of Water saw the film series change to a proprietary font called Toruk; Papyrus is still used for subtitles.
+Following the release of The Way of Water, Gosling starred in a second Saturday Night Live short called "Papyrus 2" wherein he discovers that despite the sequel's enormous budget, the typeface has merely been changed to bold.

-Papyrus is the name of a character in Toby Fox's game Undertale.
-His dialogue is presented in uppercase Papyrus font.
+Undertale features a skeleton named Papyrus, whose dialogue is written in the font.
+His brother Sans is written in a similarly infamous typeface, Comic Sans.